 Ben Howard, Owner, learned the importance of creating a meaningful program for individuals with mental illness at an early age.
 When Ben was young, his father started Academy House’s sister program at Woodstock Manor.
 Having grown up in the business, and having family members who have struggled with mental illness, Ben’s dedication is reflected in the quality of care that residents receive at Academy House.
 After a successful career in the Medical Device Industry, Ben left the corporate world to re-dedicate himself to caring for people with mental illnesses.
 He and his wife Olivia have owned and operated AHCR since 2010.
 Ben is also passionate about music and enjoys the playing guitar and teaching his 6 year old daughter piano.
 Ben may be reached at firstname.lastname@example.org or (845) 505 - 4961.

-Olivia Howard, Owner.
+Olivia Howard, Program director.
 Olivia holds a B.A. in Psychology from Mount Saint Mary’s University.
-She has always been passionate about working in the field of mental health due to her family’s own history with mental illness.
+She has always been passionate about working in the field of mental health.
 Our “Family Serving Families” approach to caring for residents and their families is reflective of Olivia’s commitment to providing exceptional services.
 Olivia can be reached at email@example.com or (845) 505-4962.

 Marcelle Urban, M.A., is originally from the United Kingdom.
 She has an M.A. in Special Education and a B.A. in Psychology from the University of Central Florida.
 Marcelle has studied Arts in Medicine at Florida State University, and Laban Movement Therapy at the Laban Institute.
 She has been part of various community theater groups in NYC and has taught movement and dance and chair yoga at the Capital District for the Arts.
 Marcelle continues to advance her studies in movement and dance, and is in the process of completing a DanceAbility training certificate.
 Marcelle’s other hobbies include traveling and animal rescue.